1 - Clan Amir: A Fighting Heritage

 Thinking he has a free shot at them one of the roughs draws a knife and he lunges at the back of the privates.
 Jessica snaps up her foot, kicks out, and breaks his arm before he gets close to the privates.
 The rough drops to the floor with a scream.
 The rest of the roughs start to move forward.
 She calmly draws her pistol and points it at them while saying, “Who wants to die first?”
 They just stand there looking very embarrassed.
 They can’t believe this pretty young woman will kill them, but they’re too scared to try her.
 There’s something about her that intimidates them, especially the cold steadfast look in her eyes and her calm demeanour.
 She adds, “Right, you lot pick up your gear, pay your bill, go home, and sleep it off.
 The barman will get an ambulance for your friend.”
 She calmly watches them pack up their gear and leave the bar.

 The barman approaches the table.
-Jessica holsters her pistol as she tells him, “Look after this fool, and get him an ambulance, please.”
+Jessica holsters her pistol as she tells him, “Look after this fool and get him an ambulance, please.”
 After turning around she walks back to her table.
 A smiling MP Sergeant turns and leaves while taking his squad with him.

 Noticing the shocked expression on her mother’s face Jessica says, “Well, Mum, what did you expect?
 I’ve been away for two years getting intensive training on how to deal with matters like that.”
-Her mother slowly nods, because she realises her little girl isn’t her little girl any more, but a grown woman.
+Her mother slowly nods as she realises her little girl isn’t her little girl any more, but a grown woman.
 A real soldier, not a toy soldier like she’d been thinking.
 She’s surprised to find herself comforted by the thought.

 Soon after that they leave the club.
 On the way home they detour by the police station for Jessica to lodge an official report of the incident.
 The rest of the leave is a fun time with her family and at the beach.